Find Trade Colleges

 • Licensing Specialist

-There were about 135,500 jobs for License Clerk in 2016 (in the United States).
+In the United States, there were 135,500 jobs for License Clerk in 2016.
 New jobs are being produced at a rate of 6.4% which is above the national average.
 The Bureau of Labor Statistics predicts 8,700 new jobs for License Clerk by 2026.
-The BLS estimates 12,600 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 12,600 job openings in this field each year.

 undefined